felipeleong/8-week-sql-challenge/Case Study #1 - Danny's Diner/Solutions.md

-### 1.What is the total amount each customer spent at the restaurant?
+### 1. What is the total amount each customer spent at the restaurant?
 ````sql
 SELECT
 	s.customer_id,